 Compression of a nerve—for example, by a tumor, a ruptured disk Herniated Disk A herniated disk occurs when the tough covering of a disk in the spine tears or ruptures.
 The soft, jelly-like interior of the disk may then bulge out (herniate) through the covering.
 Aging... read more in the spine (causing low back pain and/or pain radiating down the leg), or pressure on a nerve in the wrist (causing carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
 The cause of most cases of carpal tunnel syndrome is unknown... read more )

-Nerve damage—as occurs in disorders that affect the whole body (such as diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more ) or only one or a few parts (such as shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
+Nerve damage—as occurs in disorders that affect nerves (such as diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more or shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more )

 Abnormal or disrupted processing of pain signals by the brain and spinal cord

-Processing of pain is abnormal in phantom limb pain Phantom limb pain Neuropathic pain is caused by damage to or dysfunction of the nerves, spinal cord, or brain.
+Processing of pain is abnormal in phantom limb pain Neuropathic Pain Neuropathic pain is caused by damage to or dysfunction of the nerves, spinal cord, or brain.
 (See also Overview of Pain.)
-Neuropathic pain may result from Compression of a nerve—for example... read more , postherpetic neuralgia Postherpetic Neuralgia Postherpetic neuralgia is chronic pain in areas of skin supplied by nerves infected with herpes zoster (shingles).
-Shingles is a painful rash of fluid-filled blisters that is caused by reactivation... read more (pain after shingles), and complex regional pain syndrome Complex Regional Pain Syndrome Complex regional pain syndrome is characterized by persistent burning or aching pain plus certain abnormalities that occur in the same area as the pain.
-Abnormalities include increased or decreased... read more .
+Neuropathic pain may result from Compression of a nerve—for example... read more , postherpetic neuralgia Postherpetic Neuralgia Postherpetic neuralgia is chronic pain in areas of skin supplied by nerves infected with herpes zoster ( shingles).
+Shingles is a painful rash of fluid-filled blisters that is caused by reactivation... read more (pain after shingles), and complex regional pain syndrome Complex Regional Pain Syndrome Complex regional pain syndrome is chronic neuropathic pain characterized by persistent burning or aching pain plus certain abnormalities that occur in the same area as the pain.
+Abnormalities... read more .

 Neuropathic pain can contribute to anxiety and/or depression.
 Anxiety and depression can also worsen pain.